MartyEz/btcAddressGeneratorGo/README.md

 - This program was made in order to test security of web wallet and app wallet.
 Some of theses use user inputs in order to generate the privKey
 - It can generate privKey, pubKey, Segwit, Bech32, Legacy addresses.
 - The privKey generation algorithms targeted have been replaced by a simple random string generator in this version.
-- This program use goroutines to speed up
+- This program use goroutines to speed up compute

 # Dependencies